 Most Affordable Neighborhoods in Auburn, WA

 Some of the cheapest neighborhoods in Auburn are Forest Villa, Plateau, and Lea Hill.
 These neighborhoods offer some of the lowest rent prices in Auburn, making them ideal for renters on a budget.
-As of August 1, 2025, the average rent in Auburn is $1,554, which is 1.8% higher than last year.
+As of November 4, 2025, the average rent in Auburn is $1,535, which is 0% lower than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Forest Villa